-- The Francis Exhibition Hall is used for large traveling exhibits and small group meetings or parties.
+- The Museum continues down two steps into the Francis Exhibition Hall, which we use for large traveling exhibits and small group meetings or parties.

 - The former Francis Hotel was built circa 1913.

 - The ground floor space was not used for the hotel – it was always a retail space with storefronts facing Broadway.